Tangle-tree duality in abstract separation systems: Terminology and basic facts

-With this example in mind, we call two abstract separations $r,s$ {\em nested\/} if they have comparable orientations; otherwise they \emph{cross}.
+Two separations $r,s\in S$ are {\em nested\/} if they have comparable orientations; otherwise they \emph{cross}.
 Two oriented separations $\vr,\vs$ are {\em nested\/} if $r$ and~$s$ are nested. \footnote{Terms introduced for unoriented separations may be used informally for oriented separations too if the meaning is obvious, and vice versa.} \COMMENT{} Thus, two nested oriented separations are either comparable, or point towards each other, or point away from each other.
 A~set of separations is {\em nested\/} if every two of its elements are nested.
 In Figure~\ref{fishlemmafig}, the separations $\{A,B\}$ and~$\{C,D\}$ cross but are nested with~$\{E,F\}$.

 A set $O\sub \vS$ of oriented separations is {\em antisymmetric\/} if it does not contain the inverse of any of its nondegenerate elements. \COMMENT{} It is \emph{consistent} if there are no distinct $r,s\in S$ with orientations $\vr < \vs$ such that $\rv,\vs\in O$. \COMMENT{} In other words, a set of oriented separations is {\em consistent\/} if no two of its elements that are orientations of distinct separations point away from each other.